Joelith/acc-deploy/README.md

 # acc-deploy
-NPM module for Application Container Cloud Service.
-This is a work in progress and not complete.
-In theory this should package up your node application, upload it to the Oracle Storage Cloud Service, and then deploy to the Oracle Application Container Cloud.
-At the moment, this just creates corrupt zip files, not sure what's broken
+NPM module to deploy NodeJS applications to the Oracle Application Container Cloud.
+This will take care of packaging your application, uploading it to Storage Cloud Service and registering your application.

+# Installation
+Download this code and then run in the download directory:

+	$ npm link

+This will allow you to run 'acc-deploy' from any folder.

+You will also need to create a configuration in your home directory.
+Create '.oracle-acc-config' and add the following:

+username=<username>
+password=<password>
+identity_domain=<identity_domain>
+storage_container=<storage container name>
+storage_url=<storage REST endpoint>
+api_url=<ACC REST endpoint>

 # Usage
 In the root of your node application, run:

+    $ acc-deploy -n "Application Name"

+You can also check the status of your application with:

-    $ npm acc-deploy -n "Application Name"
+	$ acc-deploy -n "Application Name" -s